 Are alcohol ads and underage drinking related?
-Can reducing or eliminating alcohol ads on TV reduce underage drinking?
+Can preventing alcohol ads on TV reduce underage drinking?

 Simple solutions to complex issues are always temping.
-Unfortunately, news reports can mislead if they don’t accurately summarize research findings.
+But news reports can mislead if they don’t accurately report research findings.

-In reporting the findings of a study1 on the subject, the New York Times failed to report accurately.
-It wrote that the research “suggested that fairly simple public policy changes” might greatly reduce underage drinking.
+In reporting the findings of a study1on the subject, the New York Times failed to report accurately.
+It wrote that the research “suggested that fairly simple public policy changes.”
+That these might greatly reduce underage drinking.

-The Times concluded this because after adjusting or “controlling for sex, race, parental education, school grade and more than a dozen other variables, the researchers found that exposure to advertising in sixth grade strongly predicted drinking in seventh grade.”
+The study adjusted for many factors, and the Times listed some of them.
+It then concluded “the researchers found that exposure to advertising in sixth grade strongly predicted drinking in seventh grade.”

 STATS to the Rescue

-However, the Statistical Assessment Service (STATS)2 of George Mason University read the report carefully.
-(It collaborates with the American Statistical Association.)
+But the Statistical Assessment Service (STATS)2 of George Mason U. read the report carefully.
 Apparently, the New York Times didn’t actually look at the actual data in the study.
 It may have only read a press release.

 The newspaper reported the following fact correctly.
-Students who saw TV beer ads during the sixth grade were much more likely to drink in the seventh.
-However, it failed to report other factors that correlated more highly with later drinking alcohol in the seventh grade.
+Students who saw TV beer ads during the sixth grade were more likely to drink in the seventh.
+But it failed to report other factors that correlated more highly with later drinking in the seventh grade.

 For example, sixth graders who participated in a sports activity were 60% more likely to drink in the seventh grade.
-Should public policy prohibit sports activity in the sixth grade?
-Other factors highly associated with subsequent drinking included approval of a friend (98% more likely to drink).
+Should public policy prohibit sports in the sixth grade?
+Other factors were highly linked with later drinking.
+They included approval of a friend (98% more likely to drink).
 Engaging in deviant behavior (exactly twice as likely to drink).
 And drinking by peers (132% more likely to drink).

 The newspaper also neglected to report the researchers’ more important analysis of the data.
-Specifically, they calculated the effect of these factors on one another.
-This much more closely approximates the “real world” and it dramatically changed the results.
+They calculated the effect of these factors on one another.
+This much more closely approaches the “real world.”
+And it greatly changed the results.

 Sixth graders who saw TV beer ads were only 8% to 13% more likely to drink in the seventh grade.
-Factors highly correlated with consuming alcohol during the seventh grade were these.
+Factors highly linked with drinking during the seventh grade were these.